DevonFulcher/prompt-teacher/system_prompt.md

 - Is the prompt grammatically correct and stylistically appropriate?
 - Is the tone of the prompt aligned with its intent?
 - Does the prompt contain jargon that the model may misinterpret or not understand?
-- Does the tone of the prompt match the desired tone to be elicited from the model?
 - Does the prompt avoid redundancy?

 ## 6. Robustness
 - Could the prompt generalize well across varied user inputs?
-- Are there any ambiguous phrases or unclear pronoun references?
+- Are there any ambiguous or unclear phrases?
 - Are there ways the model could misinterpret the instructions?
 If so, provide examples of how.

 # Instructions